Click on a question to reveal the detailed answer.

 - All accommodation, including the night before the course

-- All meals (breakfasts, lunches, and dinners) except for dinner the night before, and dinner in Chamonix on day 3 of the 5 day course
+- All meals (breakfasts, lunches, and dinners) except for dinner the night before, and dinner in Chamonix when sleeping in a hotel

 - Mountaineering safety equipment provided by your guide

-- Tramway / cablecars and transport within the Chamonix valley
+- Cablecars and transport within the Chamonix valley, free public transportation

 12. What is not included in the course price?